Dynatrace/Dynatrace-Ant-Plugin/README.md

 * Dynatrace Application Monitoring version: 6.3+
 * Ant 1.9+

-Find further information in the [Dynatrace community](https://community.dynatrace.com/community/display/DL/Automation+Library+%28Ant,+Ant%29+for+Dynatrace).
+Find further information in the [Automation Library (Ant, Maven) for Dynatrace](https://community.dynatrace.com/community/display/DL/Automation+Library+%28Ant,+Maven%29+for+Dynatrace).

 ### <a name="manual_installation"></a>Manual Installation

-* Download the [latest plugin]() and extract it into the `lib` folder in your project
+* Download the [latest plugin](https://github.com/Dynatrace/Dynatrace-Ant-Plugin/releases) and extract it into the `lib` folder in your project
-* There you can find dtTaskDefs.xml (defines all Ant Task) and ant.plugin-6.5.0.jar (the actual automation library) Have a look at build.xml in the example directory as a sample on how to call the ant tasks
+* There you can find dtTaskDefs.xml (defines all Ant Task) and Dynatrace-Ant-Plugin-6.5.0.jar (the actual automation library).
+Have a look at build.xml in the example directory as a sample on how to call the ant tasks

 ## Building
-In order to build the plugin, Gradle environment is needed to be configured in your system.
-Then you should be able to build package by executing `gradlew build`.
+In order to build the plugin, Gradle environment is needed to be configured in your system OR you should be able to build package by executing gradle wrapper `gradlew build` (*nix `./gradlew build`).
 Jar file with tasks definition XML should be available it `build/dist` folder

 ## <a name="configuration"></a>Configuration
-A full example can be seen in the pom.xml as part of the project available in `examples` folder.
+A full example can be seen in the build.xml as part of the project available in `examples` folder.

 ## <a name="tasks"></a>Available Ant tasks
 Description of Available Ant Tasks